celluloid/celluloid/README.md

 work identically to their core Ruby counterparts, but in the scope of Celluloid::IO actors provide "evented" performance.
-Since they're drop-in replacements for the standard classes, there's no need to rewrite every library just to take advantage of Celluloid::IO's event loop.
+Since they're drop-in replacements for the standard classes, there's no need to rewrite every library just to take advantage of Celluloid::IO's event loop and you can freely switch between evented and blocking IO even over the lifetime of a single connection.

 Celluloid::IO uses the [nio4r gem](https://github.com/tarcieri/nio4r)
 to monitor IO objects, which provides cross-platform and cross-Ruby